U53RW4R3/SCPA/SCPA Phases/Command and Control/Cobalt Strike/Usage/Interactive Shell/Beacons/03 - Help Menu.md

     execute                   Execute a program on target (no output) execute-assembly          Execute a local .NET program in-memory on target exit                      Terminate the beacon session
-    getprivs                  Enable system privileges on current token getsystem                 Attempt to get SYSTEM
+    file_browser              Open the file browser tab for this beacon getprivs                  Enable system privileges on current token getsystem                 Attempt to get SYSTEM
     getuid                    Get User ID
     hashdump                  Dump password hashes
     help                      Help menu
+    history                   Show the command history
     inject                    Spawn a session in a specific process inline-execute            Run a Beacon Object File in this session jobkill                   Kill a long-running post-exploitation task